RavenousLegs

 Shops in tibetan colony in Bir, Himachal Pradesh

-Women owned small stalls to sell Tibetan food.
-Some of them even sold momos on the road-side.
+Women ran small stalls selling Tibetan food.
+Some of them even sold momos on the side of the road!

 Tea and momo stalls in tibetan colony in Bir, Himachal Pradesh